Jones House Cultural Center

 Music begins at 5:30 PM.
 Concerts are free and open to the public, and they are held rain or shine.
 Guests are encouraged to bring their own chairs or blankets to enjoy the music from the lawn.
 Alcoholic beverages are permitted if patrons are of legal age, but no open containers are allowed beyond the Jones House property.
 Parking is free in downtown Boone metered spaces and lots after 5 PM.

-Exhibiting in July in the
+Exhibiting in August in the

 Mazie Jones Gallery

-Reception: Wednesday, July 8 from 5-7 pm
+Reception: Wednesday, August 5 from 5-7 pm